William Brandt's Sons and Co: History

 The London arm took over the Calcutta house of Scholvin and Co. in 1886 and thereby extended its interests to India.
 The company had the name William Brandt's Sons and Company Limited at the time with offices at 4 Fenchurch Avenue in the City of London.

 Brandt had capital of 0.35 million pounds in 1880 rising to 0.75 million pounds by 1904 and one million by 1914.
 Brandt's was a founding member of the Accepting House Committee that was set up at the beginning of the First World War and acceptances accounted for a substantial part of its business.
 By 1914, acceptance liabilities in Russia accounted for less than 10 percent of Brandt's business and the largest portion of acceptance business was with the United States (almost 35 percent).

-The business remained one of London’s leading merchant banks with a large acceptance business from 1850 to 1914.
+The business remained one of London's leading merchant banks with a large acceptance business from 1820 to 1965.

-The bank is first mentioned in the London Banks directory in 1894.
-In that year its partners were Alfred Ernst Brandt, Arthur Henry Brandt and Augustus Ferdinand Brandt.
+In 1894 its partners were Alfred Ernst Brandt, Arthur Henry Brandt, and Augustus Ferdinand Brandt.
 Henry Bernhard Brandt and Augustus Philip Brandt also became partners in 1895 but Alfred had ceased to be a partner in the following year.
 Rudolph Ernst Brandt joined the firm in 1898, replacing Arthur.

+The family were the principal financiers behind the German Hospital in Dalston, completed in 1845.

-They diversified into investment management, property and insurance in the early 1960s.
+They diversified into investment management, property, and insurance in the early 1960s.
 In addition, the bank fully acquired Jensen Motors in 1968.

 Other subsidiaries included a successful timber and forest products business that was established by a Russian cousin after the revolution.
+This was extended to being the sole agency business for all Polish forest products via a joint venture with Paged in the 1980s.
+The family also managed one of the few successful United Kingdom commercial activities with Russia during the Cold War.

 Brandt's sold 1/3 of their shares to National and Grindlays Bank in 1965 who then fully acquired the remaining balance in 1976.
 Its most infamous former employee, John Bingham, 7th Earl of Lucan, resigned from a position he held with the bank.

 The bank had remained an independent, family-run business for seven generations.